Beliavsky/Fortran-Best-Practices/README.md

 #### Use [] instead of (//) for array constructors
 This has been standard since Fortran 2003 and is supported by currently maintained compilers.
 The syntax is shorter and resembles that of other languages.

+#### Do not rely on list-directed output having the same appearance across compilers
+Use formatted output instead when this is desired.

 #### Compile with a standard conformance option and fix code that is not conformant.
 Consider fixing code that uses obsolescent features.
 Use for example ```gfortran -std=f2018``` or ```ifort -stand:f18```